Intimacy takes work.

 In fact, Dr. Sue Johnson found that unhealthy couples attribute nearly 70% of their misery to sexual dissatisfaction.
 This is a big deal!

+But there’s good news.
 At Lasting, our mission is to help couples who feel stuck move forward together, so if you find yourself in a sexless marriage, don't lose heart.
-There are things you can do to impact your intimacy.
+There are things you can do to improve your intimacy.

 First, expectations are paramount.

 In a relationship where intimacy is lacking, it’s highly likely that one or both partners is experiencing the disappointment of missed expectations.
 And if that’s you, you aren’t alone.

 The gap between expectations and reality when it comes to married sex is bigger than you think.
 We surveyed 2,322 couples about how often they desire to have sex, and the results were fascinating:

 So while most couples on our survey hoped for sex more than once a week, another therapist’s study revealed that in reality, the majority of couples were only having sex twice a month at most.

 Even more interestingly, another study revealed that sexual frequency does not directly correlate to general satisfaction.
 In fact, while married people who had more sex reported feeling happier, the benefit leveled off at once per week.
 People who had sex 4+ times per week did not report feeling any happier than those who had sex once per week.
 Basically, there is no benchmark.

 Discard the expectation that if you have sex a certain amount of times per week, it will lead to happiness.
 You and your partner must decide together what works best for you.
 In the case of a no-sex relationship, start with small steps to open up the dialogue.

 Remember that sex is about the greater emotional connection between partners.